 Outcomes (competences, skills)

-• knowledge of selected human teratogens and their epidemiology and clinical teratology
+- to obtain knowledge about certain human teratogens and their epidemiology and clinical teratology;

-• knowledge of modes and mechanisms of action of selected reproductive toxicants and
+- to explain modes and mechanisms of action of selected reproductive toxicants and

-- to understand the present regulatory (in vivo) hazard assessment methodologies in reproductive toxicology
+- to understand the present regulatory (in vivo) hazard assessment methodologies in reproductive toxicology and;

 Duration: 1 week